-I have spent my working life “Front of House” and love to work with couples on their wedding day.
-I haven’t always been a photographer, I have worked as a Royal Butler and a Faliraki Barman!
+I have spent my working life “Front of House” and love to work with my clients on their wedding day.
+I wasn’t always a photographer, I have worked as a Royal Butler and a Faliraki Barman!

-Q: How long have you been a Devon wedding photographer?
+Q: How long have you been a wedding photographer?

 A: I started my business in 2005 with my trusty Fuji S3 Pro, it now sits in a cabinet along with my collection of Vintage cameras.

 A: Terms like documentary and traditional get thrown around but I'd say I'm a Photojournalist, around 90% of the day is purely candid with the other 10% being the family formals and Bride & Groom portraits.
 I love to use creative lighting and create something different for each client.

 Q: How many weddings do you shoot per year?

 A: I shoot a maximum 25 weddings per year.

 Q: What’s the most important thing you need from your client?